LyllianT/kwk-html-album-cover-kwk-students-l1-la-070918/README.md

 ### Get To Werk

-Write your code in `index.html`.
-Your job is to make sure the text from `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.
+<p> Write your code in `index.html`.
+Your job is to make sure the text from
+`SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.

 Keep that file open in both your text editor (to make changes to the HTML) and